wendlers/usherpa-firmware/scratch-sherpa/README.md

 Hardware
 ---------

-For an example schematic of the board I use see ./doc/msp430g2553_launchpad_sensorboard.png.
+![Schematic of the board I use] (https://raw.github.com/wendlers/usherpa-firmware/master/scratch-sherpa/doc/msp430g2553_launchpad_sensorboard.png)

 The parts used are: